billyflx12/even-odd-checker/README.md

 # even-odd-checker
-C program t check or odd numbers
+C program to check even or odd numbers